Skip to Content

 • Organize methods for collecting, analyzing, and presenting data (e.g. from official sources, community scorecards, budget analysis) in a creative new way by applying the Decoding Injustice approach in their work.

-• Think more critically about the strategic questions to consider in doing “evidence-based” advocacy (e.g. how to identify the power structures that uphold the status quo, how to decide on the right level of technical detail to include).
+• Think more critically about the strategic questions to consider in conducting “evidence-based” advocacy (e.g. how to identify the power structures that uphold the status quo, and how to decide on the right level of technical detail to include).

-• Continue building connections and relationships with other global allies doing similar work (e.g. to share successes, challenges, and learning with each other).
+• Continue building connections and relationships with other global allies doing similar work (e.g. sharing successes, challenges, and learning with each other).

 What we'll cover

-The key question we’ll explore together is how to develop knowledge and skills to engage critically with public debates about economic policy in a way that is liberating and transformative, not tokenistic and extractive.
+The key question we’ll explore together is how to develop knowledge and skills to engage critically with public debates about economic policy in a liberating and transformative way, not tokenistic and extractive.
 To do that, we’ll:

 • Dig into different understandings and interpretations of concepts related to human rights and the economy, so we can develop inclusive language that will resonate with different communities.